Coreum-Labs/coreum_fun-fe/README.md

 ## 📄 License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the GNU General Public License v3.0.